LambdaColdStorage/questions/form/README.md

 # Create a sign up form

 **Hint:** Simple is better.
-Don't feel bad if all you submit is one JS file, one HTML file, and 1 CSS file.
+Don't feel bad if your submission is simply one JS file, one HTML file, and one CSS file.

 For this take-home assignment, you will be creating a sign up form.
 The form will have the following fields: